Skip to content

 Field Type Description

-time int Milliseconds timestamp, time when the service call occurred
+time int Millisecond timestamp, time the service call occurred

-time_us int Time when the service call occurred, in microseconds
+time_us int Time the service call occurred, microsecond precision

 source_service string Name of the calling service

-source_wsuuid string ID of the reporting space for the calling service
+source_wsuuid string Workspace ID from which the calling service reported

 source_env string Deployment environment of the calling service